athanclark/goals/monthlygoals.md

 - [ ] Ensure promotion warrant, certcoms, cert of achievement, and navmc's are all on MOL
 - [ ] Get working selenium tests, and flesh out the rest of the user interface for OC
 - [ ] Document thoroughly the architecture of OC - dependency graphs for modules, signals & queues, and terms
+- [ ] Finish and test-out of Leading Marines